Angst and apprehension for some women as U.S. Supreme Court revisits abortion

 “Access is so complex.
 There’s so much that goes beyond just knowing that you want to have an abortion and actually getting to that destination,” said Rosales, 25.

-Abortion rights advocates fear - and abortion opponents hope - that the court, with a 6-3 conservative majority, could use the case to permit more restrictive abortion laws, which Republican-led state legislatures have been pursuing for years.
+Abortion rights advocates fear - and abortion opponents hope - that the court, with a 6-3 conservative majority here, could use the case to permit more restrictive abortion laws, which Republican-led state legislatures have been pursuing for years.

 Reuters/Ipsos polling last year found that 58% percent of U.S. voters said abortion should be legal in most instances, including 76% of Democrats and 40% of Republicans.